 Primera Iglesia United Metodist Church, El Paraiso, Honduras

 Our relationship with Honduras began as a result of a little girl named Quevend that we encountered through Compassion International in 2002/03.
-Over the next 13 years and 6 trips to Honduras later, over 50 members of Main Street UMC (and friends) have encountered the deep faith, authentic worship, and love of the Honduran people...and lives have been changed forever.
+Since then and over 6+ trips to Honduras later, over 50 members of Main Street UMC (and friends) have encountered the deep faith, authentic worship, and love of the Honduran people...and lives have been changed forever.

 The United Methodist Church initially found itself in Honduras responding to the devastation that resulted from Hurricane Mitch in 1998 - a hurricane that came on shore over the country (as a hurricane) and remained for a week.
 The devastation and loss of human life was simply unimaginable.
 After the primary relief efforts, the Board of Global Ministries established a Mission Initiative in Honduras that today is represented by 19 church plants throughout the country.
 Our Main Street Missionaries have served 4 of those churches (Tegucigalpa Central, Fuerzas Unidas,Danli Central, and our In Mission Together Partnership Church - El Paraiso.

 Main Street's work with these churches has included church construction, stove construction, education building construction, vacation bible school, women's ministry, and most recently, fluoride treatments for the children of the church and surrounding community...all the while building relationships that will last a lifetime.
 By the way, Quevend turned 18 in January of 2015 and has since graduated from the Compassion Program, but for our team, visiting 6 times and watching this little girl become a beautiful young woman was a priceless treasure.
-We hope to meet our new child, Jorge during our trip in June of 2017...and the adventure will continue.
+We are currently sponsoring a new child name Jorge.

 If you are interested in being a part of Team Honduras (we take Mission trips every other year), please contact Greg Gelzinnis, 618-550-9291, or any current member of the team.
 We encourage everyone to consider a mission trip of some kind during their life.